Cat and aglaonema plant

 5. Emergency Response: If you suspect your cat has ingested Aglaonema leaves and displays any signs of toxicity, contact your veterinarian immediately.
 Prompt action can prevent further complications and discomfort for your pet.

-See also How to Propagate Ponytail Palm?
+See also How Often to Water Calathea?

 By staying vigilant and taking these safety measures, you can enjoy the beauty of Aglaonema plants in your home while prioritizing the well-being of your feline companions.